Northrop P-61 Black Widow: Civilian use

 P-61B-1-NO, AAF Ser.
 No. 42-39419, had been bailed to Northrop during most of its military career, who then bought the aircraft from the government at the end of the war.
 Having the civilian registration number NX30020 assigned to it, it was used as an executive transport, as a flight-test chase plane, and for tests with advanced navigational equipment.
 Later it was purchased by the Jack Ammann Photogrammetric Engineers, a photo-mapping company based in Texas; then in 1963, it was sold to an aerial tanker company and used for fighting forest fires.
 However, it crashed while fighting a fire on 23 August 1963, killing its pilot.

-Last flight

-The last flying example of the P-61 line was a rare F-15A Reporter (RF-61C) (AF Ser.
-No. 45-59300), the first production model Reporter to be built.
-The aircraft was completed on 15 May 1946, and served with the USAAF and later the U.S. Air Force until 6 February 1948, when it was reassigned to the Ames Aeronautical Laboratory at Moffett Field in California, where it was reconfigured to serve as a launch vehicle for air dropped scale models of experimental aircraft.
-It served in this capacity until 1953, when it was replaced by a mammoth wind tunnel used for the same testing.
-In April 1955, the F-15 was declared surplus along with a "spare parts" F-61C (AF Ser.
-No. 43-8357).